Evan-Coleman/Navius/workspace_migration/roadmap/45-workspace-migration-updated.md

 ## Notes

-- With the successful completion of Phase 4 and the API Consistency Review, we have a solid foundation for building our deployment and monitoring solutions.
+- The start of Phase 5 is blocked pending the completion of Phase 4.5 - Code Migration Finalization
-- The containerization strategy will focus on optimizing for both development and production environments.
+- The containerization strategy will focus on optimizing for both development and production environments
-- Monitoring solutions will prioritize observability and quick troubleshooting capabilities.
+- Monitoring solutions will prioritize observability and quick troubleshooting capabilities
-- We will leverage existing DevOps infrastructure where possible while enhancing it for the new workspace architecture.
+- We will leverage existing DevOps infrastructure where possible while enhancing it for the new workspace architecture